OrrinGradwell/RuneSeal/runeseal-core/README.md

 # 🔐 RuneSeal Core

-This is the FastAPI backend service for [RuneSeal](../README.md)—a CLI-first, containerized secrets vault system.
+This is the FastAPI backend service for [RuneSeal](../README.md) — a CLI-first, containerized secrets vault system.

 ---